DevoInc/python-sdk/docs/api.md

 ```
 Options:
-  -c, --config PATH                            JSON File with configuration, you can put all options here
+  -c, --config PATH                            JSON/YAML File with configuration, you can put all options here
   -u, --url TEXT                               Endpoint for the api.
   --api_key, --apiKey, --key TEXT              Key for the api.
   --api_secret, --apiSecret, --secret TEXT     Secret for the api.